-- This is a historic place in a great town.
-I've done quite a few weddings here both inside and outside in the garden courtyard.
+- This is a historic venue in a great town.
+I've had the honor of being the JP for quite a few weddings here both inside and outside in the garden courtyard.
 There are two that stand out in my mind.
 The first was indoors on an April night.
 It was a second marriage for both, and both had children.
 I helped them to put together a delightful ceremony that featured a children's unity candle.
 The second was outdoors on a summer's evening.
 It was the brother of a Bride who I had married a few years before.
 Very pleasant wedding that went off without a hitch... except for the music for the recessional.
 For some reason, it wouldn't play.
 We waited until the "DJ" (a friend of the Groom) figured it out, and then the couple marched triumphantly down the aisle.
 All's well that ends well!

 •Green Gate Campground

 - Married a couple on the lawn in front of the main office recently.
 I hadn't been to this place since the 90's when I DJed an event there.
-At the time, this venue hosted events like weddings but, at some point, they stopped doing that, so this isn't currently a site you can use for your ceremony unless you're staying at the campground.
-My understanding is though, that the new owners would like to use the banquet hall as a site for events again in the not too distant future so, if you have a wedding coming up, you might want to check with the owners to see if you can have your's there.
+At the time, this venue, which was lovely, hosted events like weddings but, at some point, they stopped doing that.
+Recently the banquet facilitity, which I can't vouch for personally, has reopened, so check them out as a potential site for your ceremony and reception.

 •McDonnell Conservation Area